 The plants that will do well in low-light rooms will most likely not produce flowers.
-They will grow slowly and most likely have large green leaves to catch as much light (food) as possible.
+Instead, they will grow slowly and most likely have large green leaves to catch as much light (food) as possible.

 Lucky Bamboo isn’t bamboo at all.
 The canes, stalks, or stems (whatever you prefer to call them) resemble a bamboo plant’s canes, hence the name.
 It is actually a dracaena.

 When growing your plant in soil, ensure it’s kept slightly damp.
 Don’t let the soil get too dry, and don’t overwater since that can lead to root rot.
 Bamboo does not need much water to survive but can also be grown in water.

 I love the Spider Plant (Chlorophytum comosum).
 This plant is known for how hardy it is in low-light.
-It can survive for years in indirect light and even live prosperously if it’s been lacking water for a while.
-In fact, during the winter months, it needs very little water at all.
+The solid-green version of this plant will thrive in low-light, but the variegated versions need medium to bright light.
 This houseplant will thrive in fluorescent lighting as well.